beginning of content

 Key facts

-• A hysterectomy is surgery to remove the uterus (womb).
+• A hysterectomy is a major surgery to remove your uterus (womb).

-• It can treat many different problems, such as heavy bleeding, pelvic pain, fibroids or cancer.
+• You might have a hysterectomy to treat many different problems, such as heavy bleeding, pelvic pain, fibroids or cancer.

-• After a hysterectomy, you will no longer have periods and you can no longer become pregnant.
+• After a hysterectomy, you will no longer get your period and you can no longer become pregnant.

-• A hysterectomy is a common and safe procedure, but it can sometimes cause complications such as bleeding, infection and damage to your bladder or bowel.
+• Complications of a hysterectomy can include bleeding, infection and damage to your bladder or bowel.

 What is a hysterectomy?